-Laboratories without on-site cardiac surgery offer a limited range of diagnostic and interventional services and require patients needing urgent surgery to be transferred to another facility.
-These laboratories may or may not operate 24/7, 365 days/year For ACE accreditation:
+Laboratories without on-site cardiac surgery offer a limited range of diagnostic and interventional services and require patients needing urgent surgery to be transferred to another facility be transferred to another facility.
+These laboratories must operate 24/7, 365 days/year if they offer PCI.